gbrener/conda-shell/README.md

 `conda-shell` requires the following software to be installed:
 - `conda` package manager (either [Anaconda](https://docs.continuum.io/anaconda/install/) or [Miniconda](https://conda.io/docs/install/quick.html#miniconda-quick-install-requirements)).
+- `six` is required for Python 2 and Python 3 support.

 Currently there is only one method of installation:
 - [From source](#from-source)